 28. Coffee Maker

-If your new homeowner friend’s coffee maker is getting a little long in the tooth, christen their new kitchen with an Ikich 12-cup programmable coffee maker.
+If your new homeowner friend’s coffee maker is getting a little long in the tooth, christen their new kitchen with a LEEHOO 12-cup programmable coffee maker.

 One nice feature is its pause button, which allows someone to pause it temporarily to pour themselves a cup and resume it to finish brewing the rest of the pot.